Judging: British Aerobatics competition classes or levels

 The Judging process

 Judging an aerobatic sequence involves assessing the flight path and attitude of the competing aircraft as it flies each figure, comparing what you see with the 'ideal' requirements of the rules to identify discrepancies or errors, applying the appropriate downgrades, and then giving each figure a 'points score' from ten down to zero in half-point steps.
 The process is basically an 'error-spotting' routine, the mark for each figure being based entirely on the degree of 'badness' that is detected rather than the 'goodness' observed.
 An overall judgement is also made of figure 'positioning' during the sequence, and in glider classes of the 'harmony' of the flight as well.

 Penalties may also be applied for rule infringements, and if any part of a figure gets more than 90° away from the intended attitude or is simply judged to be entirely wrong it is awarded a 'Hard Zero'.
 The Chief Judge usually has the final say, after consultation with the other Judges, as to whether a figure should get a 'Confirmed Hard Zero' or not, and if given the 'CHZ' will apply to all Judges grades.

 What makes a good aerobatic Judge?

 Well, it is not particularly difficult - but it does take patience and practice.
-These BAeA notes describe the basic principles of judging both for potential Judges and interested pilots.
-The complete official judging procedures are detailed in the current editions of the CIVA Catalogue and the BAeA General Rules for the Conduct of Aerobatic Events.
+The notes on this website describe the basic principles of judging both for potential Judges and interested pilots.
+The complete official judging procedures are detailed in the current editions of the CIVA Regulations and the British Aerobatics General Rules for the Conduct of Aerobatic Contests and Events.
 These are obtainable to download from this web or the FAI and the CIVA News websites.